techidaily/site-fix-guide/source/_posts/stuck-at-android-system-recovery-of-asus-rog-phone-8-pro-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 - When you **<u>disable some built-in apps</u>**, you might get in trouble with TouchWiz.
 Doing this sometimes can hamper the TouchWiz operation and raise the “**_unfortunately TouchWiz home has stopped_**” error message.
 - Many times **<u>installing some third-party apps and widgets</u>** can cause this problem.
 The apps like launchers can be conflicting with TouchWiz home launcher and therefore cease it to work.
 Also, a glitched widget is responsible for the same i.e. forces stop the TouchWiz.

-## Part 2: 9 Fixes to “Unfortunately TouchWiz has stopped”

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 9 Fixes to “Unfortunately TouchWiz has stopped”

 ### Fix “TouchWiz keeps stopping” by repairing Android system